great-expectations/great_expectations/docs/reference/core_concepts.rst

 .. _reference__core_concepts:

-#############
+#####################################
-Core concepts
+Core Great Expectations Concepts
-#############
+#####################################

+This guide describes the core concepts used in Great Expectations.
+It aims for precision, even when that makes the text dense, but includes examples of typical use cases to help provide intuition.
+Understanding how Great Expectations uses these concepts helps deliver Great Expectations' key features: **expectations validate data quality**, **tests are docs, and docs are tests**, and **automatic profiling of data**.

 *****************************************
-Preamble: Concepts that are not classes
+Background: Logical Data Assets
 *****************************************

-This guide describes the core concepts used in Great Expectations.
-Understanding how Great Expectations uses these concepts helps fully realize the key promises of the tool: **expectations validate data quality**, **tests are docs, and docs are tests**, and **automatic profiling of data**.

-A **Dataset** is a collection of similar records.
-Great Expectations consumes and creates *metadata about Datasets*.
+Great Expectations protects **Data Assets**.
+A **Data Asset** is a logical collection of records.
+Great Expectations consumes and creates **metadata about Data Assets**.

+- For example, a Data Asset might be *a user table in a database*, *monthly financial data*, *a collection of event log data*, or anything else that your organization uses.

-How do you know when a collection of records is *a* Dataset instead of two Datasets or when two collections of records are really part of the same Dataset?
-In Great Expectations, we think the answer lies in your *purpose* or *intent*.
-A dataset is a thing about which you would like to track metadata (and especially, *expectations*). *A collection of records is a dataset when it's worth giving it a name.*
+How do you know when a collection of records is *one* Data Asset instead of two Data Assets or when two collections of records are really part of the same Data Asset?
+In Great Expectations, we think the answer lies in the user.
+Great Expectations opens insights and enhances communication while protecting against pipeline risks and data risks, but that revolves around a *purpose* in using some data (even if that purpose starts out as "I want to understand what I have here"!).

+We recommend that you call a collection of records a Data Asset when you would like to track metadata (and especially, *Expectations*) about it. **A collection of records is a Data Asset when it's worth giving it a name.**

-Since the purpose or intent is so important for understanding when a collection of records is a Dataset, it is valuable to reiterate that *Datasets are not disjoint*.
-The same data can be in multiple Datasets, which means Great Expectations can describe different Expectations of the same raw data or produce documentation that informs teams using the same data for different purposes.
+Since the purpose is so important for understanding when a collection of records is a Data Asset, it immediately follows that *Data Assets are not necessarily disjoint*.
+The same data can be in multiple Data Assets.
+You may have different Expectations of the same raw data for different purposes or produce documentation tailored to specific analyses and users.

+- Similarly, it may useful to describe subsets of a Data Asset as new Data Assets.
+For example, if we have a Data Asset called the "user table" in our data warehouse, we might also have a different Data Asset called the "Canadian User Table" that includes data only for some users.

-- Not all records in a Dataset need to be available at the same time or place.
-A Dataset could be built from *streaming data* that is never stored, *incremental deliveries*, *incremental updates*, *replacement deliveries*, or from a *one-time* snapshot.
+Not all records in a Data Asset need to be available at the same time or place.
+A Data Asset could be built from *streaming data* that is never stored, *incremental deliveries*, *analytic queries*, *incremental updates*, *replacement deliveries*, or from a *one-time* snapshot.

-- Similarly, the same Dataset can be divided into logical subsets.
-Sometimes, it is useful to describe those subsets as new Datasets.
-Often, it is useful to instead identify discrete subsets of a Dataset by some collection of parameters, like the date of delivery, value of a field, or access control permissions.
+That implies that a Data Asset is a **logical** concept.
+Not all of the records may be **accessible** at the same time.
+That highlights a very important and subtle point: no matter where the data comes from originally, Great Expectations validates **batches** of data.
+A **batch** is a discrete subset of a Data Asset that can be identified by a some collection of parameters, like the date of delivery, value of a field, time of validation, or access control permissions.

+- Batches often correspond to deliveries of data or runs of an ETL pipeline, but they do not have to.
+For example, an analyst studying New York City taxi data might take one logical view into the data where each batch is a month's delivery.
+But if the analyst selects data from the dataset based on other criteria for her analysis--the time of the ride and number of passengers, for example--then each batch corresponds to the specific query she runs.
+In that case, the Expectations she creates may have more to do with the analysis she is running than aggregate characteristics of the taxi data.

+In some cases **the thing that "makes a batch a batch" is the act of attending to it--for example by validating or profiling the data**.
+It's all about **your** Expectations.

 ************************************************
-Great Expectations Concepts codified as classes
+Great Expectations Concepts in the Codebase
 ************************************************

+This section describes the foundational concepts used to integrate Great Expectations into your code.

 .. _reference__core_concepts__expectations: